-There is a general trauma on call commitment.
+There is a limited general trauma on call commitment.
 The Royal Devon & Exeter Hospital is a Trauma Unit linked to Derriford Hospital in Plymouth, the regional Major Trauma Centre.
 The RDE admits approx. 600 hip fractures a year.
-The 3 fellows in each Unit share one of the on-call slots on the general Orthopaedic Trauma rota (equates to onetrauma week every 6), including fracture clinic and Trauma theatre.
-Each also covers one split weekend (fri/sun) on call every 9 weeks.
-In addition, the 3 fellows provide on-call leave cover for the team Registrar.
+The knee fellows share one of the weeknight overnight on-call slots on the general Orthopaedic Trauma Rota (equates to approximately one in five overnight on calls) plus each covers one split weekend on call every 12 weeks.
+In addition the fellows provide on call leave cover for the knee team Registrar.

 Research:

-The Exeter Hip Unit has an active Research Group, led by Professor John Timperley, which includes 3 dedicated research support staff, whose duties include maintaining the Exeter Hip database, stretching back to 1970, and supporting the various research studies undertaken by the Unit.
-The Exeter Knee Reconstruction Unit is an academic unit run by Professor Andrew Toms.
-Mr Waterson is a clinical lecturer and there is a full time research coordinator.
+The Exeter Knee Reconstruction Unit is an academic unit led by Professor Toms.
+Mr Waterson is a senior lecturer and there is a full-time research coordinator.
+The Exeter Knee Team support the various research studies undertaken by the Unit.
 The Fellows are required to carry out and write up at least two pieces of original research, which may be in the fields of clinical orthopaedics or orthopaedic engineering.
 They will also be required to write at least one review article.

-Regular research meetings are held, attended by representatives from Exeter University and by all those working on the Hip and Knee Units.
+Regular research meetings are held, attended by representatives from Exeter University and by all those working on the Knee Unit.
 The research projects will be discussed with the fellow at the start of the fellowship, and then progress will be assessed through discussion with the lead consultant and at the research meetings.

 Dedicated time has been allocated on the fellows' timetables for research.
 The Fellow may occasionally be asked to help out with NHS clinical work, both elective and trauma, during the research sessions but this should not occur on a regular basis.
 If the fellow feels that their research time is being compromised then they should discuss this with their lead consultant.

+Clinical Audit

-Clinical Audit The successful candidate will be expected to participate in the design and completion of audit projects leading to improvements in practice.
-The Grand Round and Network MDT:
+The successful candidate will be expected to participate in the design and completion of audit projects leading to improvements in practice.

+The Grand Round:

-The Hip and Knee Units each have a weekly Grand Round and regional Network MDT.
-The MDT and Grand Round is held in the Lecture Theatre in PEOC.
-The aim of the network meeting is to discuss the management of complex and revision cases across the arthroplasty network (PEOC Exeter, North Devon, Yeovil and Taunton Hospitals).
-This includes input from the Microbiology team.
-The Grand Round is used to present and plan all operations to be done at PEOC in the following week and to review cases done in the preceding week.
-There is also time for discussion of interesting and challenging cases and all staff are encouraged to present cases for discussion.
-The Fellows will expected to present the patients due for admission for the following week and to have planned and templated their cases.
-Appraisal:
+The Grand Round is held each Tuesday afternoon at 2pm in the Lecture Theatre on the Ground Floor of PEOC.
+The aim is to plan all operations to be done in the following week and to review cases done in the preceding week.
+There is also time for discussion of interesting and challenging cases and all staff are encouraged to bring X-rays for discussion.

+The afternoon will be as follows: